Seinfeld's India shows called off for want of parking space

 "They didn't want it repeated," the source said.

 "So many Seinfeld episodes had parking-troubles plotlines.
-OF COURSE his Bombay show is canceled over parking issues," writer Samit Basu posted on Twitter.
+OF COURSE his Bombay show is cancelled over parking issues," writer Samit Basu posted on Twitter.

 Traffic congestion and pot-holed roads plague Mumbai, a city of over 18 million.
 Parking illegally - even on sidewalks - is a common sight in many Indian cities.